Alcohol laws of Hong Kong

-The alcohol laws of Hong Kong are consistent with those of most common law jurisdictions, but the sale of alcohol is more liberal than countries like Canada.
-It is strict when compared to China (prior to 2006) and Macau where there is no legal drinking age.
+The alcohol laws of Hong Kong are consistent with those of most common law jurisdictions.
+It was strict when compared to China (prior to 2006) and Macau (prior to 2023) where there was no legal drinking age.

 Alcohol sales

 Alcohol is available at licensed restaurants (any size), bars, clubs and many food retailers (mostly supermarkets).
 The Liquor Licensing Board of Hong Kong is responsible for licensing of alcohol serving establishments.

 For consumption on-premises

 The sale of liquor on a premises for consumption on that premises is not subject to any restriction on sale hours unless a special condition limiting hours is imposed by the Liquor Licensing Board on the liquor licence Cap 109 B laws of Hong Kong reg 17.

 There are further restrictions if the premises are employing persons under the drinking age therein as to when they can work.
 There is no age restriction on drinking at a private residence or on drinking age at locations that are not the subject of liquor licenses.
 No licensee shall permit any person under the age of 18 years to drink any intoxicating liquor on any licensed premises - under Regulation 28.